The prizes:

 To qualify to win the FAR prize the rocket must:

-• Must have a bi-propellant rocket engine (NOT a solid, hybrid, or mono-propellant rocket motor/engine.)
+• Have a bi-propellant rocket engine (NOT a solid, hybrid, or mono-propellant rocket motor/engine.)

 • Utilize two-stage deployed parachute recovery with a drogue parachute deployed at apogee and main parachute deployed below 1,000-feet.